godotengine/godot-docs/classes/class_os.rst

 :ref:`bool<class_bool>` **request_permissions** **(** **)**

-With this function, you can request dangerous permissions since normal permissions are automatically granted at install time in Android applications.
+Requests *dangerous* permissions from the OS.
+Returns ``true`` if permissions have been successfully granted.

-\ **Note:** This method is implemented only on Android.
+\ **Note:** This method is only implemented on Android.
+Normal permissions are automatically granted at install time in Android applications.

 .. rst-class:: classref-item-separator